Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Research challenges in literature (SQ5)

-\item \textbf{Achieve full personalization through user profiling and context-awareness mechanisms.} The emerging of recent AI-based technologies like RNNs and recent examples of context-aware conversational agents through the extension of the conversation scope are the fundamental base for future research to achieve full personalization.
-Bavaresco et al. \cite{Bavaresco2020-md} report a few examples of how chatbots address self-learning, personalization and context-awareness in domain-specific scenarios, which can be generalized to high-level techniques like user profiling or user intentions analysis.
-De Barcelos et al. \cite{De_Barcelos_Silva2020-gw} also report personalization, user profiling, context understanding and user goals (i.e., intentions) automatic recognition.
-We envisage that future research will require the design and definition of clear, structured general practices integrating user profiling techniques for autonomous user intention's detection, the adaptation of the communicational process (as suggested in SQ2) and the integration of contextual data.
+\item \textbf{\ed{Design and develop mechanisms for the construction of fully-personalized agents through user profiling and context-awareness techniques.}} \ed{ML-based} technologies like RNNs\addreview{, transformer models} and recent examples of context-aware conversational agents through the extension of the conversation scope are the fundamental base for future research to achieve full personalization \addreview{not only in terms of functional appropriateness, but also in terms of performance efficiency}.
+Bavaresco et al. \cite{Bavaresco2020-md} report a few examples of how chatbots address self-learning, personalization and context-awareness in domain-specific scenarios, which can be generalized to high-level techniques like user profiling or user \ed{goals} analysis.
+De Barcelos et al. \cite{De_Barcelos_Silva2020-gw} also report personalization, user profiling, context understanding and user goals automatic recognition.
+Beyond general strategies and methods for assistant personalization, the need for high-level mechanisms and tools for their construction is also a current challenge, for which software-based solutions of reference in the field (e.g., RASA) already outline that will guide the development of future versions in the next years \cite{rasa_2021}.
+We envisage that future research will require the design and definition of clear, structured general practices and tools integrating user profiling techniques for autonomous user \ed{goals} detection, the adaptation of the communicational process (as suggested in SQ2) and the integration of contextual data for such purpose.

-\item \textbf{Expand the applicable knowledge of required data in generic and domain-specific scenarios.} The lack of aggregated and discussed data reports a significant gap in terms of shared, structured knowledge in regard to data sources and data items for the training and evaluation of conversational agents.
-Bavaresco et al. \cite{Bavaresco2020-md} explicitly report that some domains have very limited knowledge base data sources for building and training the models in AI-based solutions.
-A clear taxonomy of available open-source data repositories based on a set of classification criteria (e.g., domain, purpose, size, type, format, reported evaluation quality, average meta-data features like messages length or speech rate) should help researchers focusing on these tasks as a starting point to evaluate and discuss the expectations of data availability and data suitability for their own research.
+\item \textbf{\ed{Synthesize and conduct structured research in the area of data sources, data types and data management for training and testing conversational agents.}} Literature reports a significant gap in terms of shared, structured knowledge in regard to data sources and data items for the training and evaluation of conversational agents.
+Bavaresco et al. \cite{Bavaresco2020-md} explicitly report that some domains have very limited knowledge base data sources for building and training the models in \ed{ML-based} solutions.
+A clear taxonomy of available data repositories based on a set of classification criteria (e.g., domain, purpose, size, type, format, reported evaluation quality, average meta-data features like messages length or speech rate) should help researchers focusing on these tasks as a starting point to evaluate and discuss the expectations of data availability and data suitability for their own research.